bytecodealliance/rfcs/accepted/wasmtime-debugging-v2.md

 way, or ensure any special properties about which values are live across time or updated when restoring a snapshot.
-Rather, the Wasm-as-implemented-in-lowered-machine-code state is an opaque blob that we mempcy out, and memcpy back in, and all continues as we had left off.
+Rather, the Wasm-as-implemented-in-lowered-machine-code state is an opaque blob that we memcpy out, and memcpy back in, and all continues as we had left off.

 In particular, the snapshot procedure is: